-ABC journalist Rachel Brown was the driving force behind 2017 cold case murder investigation podcast series Trace and has won a slew of awards for it (including Melbourne Press Club 2017 Quill Awards for both Podcasting and Innovation).
-Rachel joined us at The Edit in April 2018, together with producer Sophie Townsend, to outline her initial interest in the case, her decision to adopt the podcasting medium, the crucial role played by production team members and Rachel's passion for seeing justice for the James boys, sons of the murdered woman who have waited more than three decades for answers about her death.
+ABC journalist Rachael Browne was the driving force behind 2017 cold case murder investigation podcast series Trace and has won a slew of awards for it (including Melbourne Press Club 2017 Quill Awards for both Podcasting and Innovation).
+Rachael joined us at The Edit in April 2018, together with producer Sophie Townsend, to outline her initial interest in the case, her decision to adopt the podcasting medium, the crucial role played by production team members and Rachael's passion for seeing justice for the James boys, sons of the murdered woman who have waited more than three decades for answers about her death.

 The Edit: Caro Meldrum-Hanna

 Caro Meldrum-Hanna is one of Australia’s most successful and highly-decorated investigative journalists.
 The reigning Graham Perkin Australian Journalist of the Year, her revelations about live-baiting brought the greyhound racing industry to its knees.
 Her expose on the brutal treatment of children in detention in the Northern Territory triggered a Royal Commission.
 She has won four Walkley awards including the Gold Walkley.

 At this special year-end edition of The Edit Caro joined us for an exclusive off-the-record briefing on how she cracked some of the biggest scandals of recent years – and gave tips for handling stories.

 'Australia's Shame' - July 2016 Four Corners report on the NT child detention system, which sparked a royal commission.

 'Callous Disregard' - May 2016 Four Corners report on the brutal death of a woman and her family's fight for justice.